oban-bg/oban/guides/troubleshooting.md

 Sometimes `Cron` or `Pruner` plugins appear to stop working unexpectedly.
 Typically, this happens in systems with multi-node setups where "web" nodes only enqueue jobs while "worker" nodes are configured to run queues and plugins.
-Most plugins require leadership to function, so When a "web" node becomes leader the plugins go dormant.
+Most plugins require leadership to function, so when a "web" node becomes leader the plugins go dormant.

 The solution is to disable leadership with `peer: false` on any node that doesn't run plugins: